IBM/csm-dach-cloud-native-labs/day-2/source2image.md

 2. Create an application from source
 3. Examining the resources
 4. Routes
-5. Change the source code and restart the build
+5. Demo: Change the source code and restart the build
+6. Demo: Automatic build via GitHub Webhooks

 ### 1. Introduction